-- 3kg or 6 boned beef rib rack
+- 2kg or 4 boned beef rib rack

-- 1 butternut pumpkin
+- 1/2 butternut pumpkin

 - 2 jacket potatoes

-- 1 sweet potato (yam)
+- 1/2 sweet potato (yam)

 - 3 spring onions

 - 1 bunch of rosemary

 - 1 bunch of sage

 - 1 cup red wine

-- 250ml beef stock
+- 200ml beef stock

 - Salt and pepper

 - Olive oil

-- Using all burners on HIGH and the hood closed, preheat your barbeque to 230°C. - 2.
-Rub the beef with salt and pepper and olive oil.
-Cover the beef with the picked herbs. - Peal and halve the onions, halve the potatoes and cut the pumpkin into small pieces.
-Pour the beef stock and the red wine into the Bar-B-Chef Enamel Drip Tray. - 4.
-Place the beef on your Bar-B-Chef Roast Holder, position the onions, potatoes and pumpkin around the beef and place into the hot barbeque at about 230°C.

-- Turn both outer burners to LOW.
-Turn centre burner to OFF.
-Adjust burners while cooking if necessary to maintain around 250°C. - 6.
-Insert the Bar-B-Chef barbeque Remote Thermometer and set for beef (medium rare or however you prefer) close the hood and cook for 15 minutes, then turn down to 180°C and cook until the Bar-B-Chef Remote Thermometer tells you the desired temperature is reached. - 7.
-Remove from the barbeque and cover with foil before serving.
+- Using burner on HIGH and the hood closed, preheat your BBQ to 250°C. - Rub the beef with salt and pepper and olive oil.
+Cover the beef with the picked herbs - Peal and halve the onions, halve the potatoes and cut the pumpkin into small pieces.
+Pour the beef stock and the red wine into the Enamel Tray. - Skewer the beef onto the Roast Rack, position the onions, potatoes and pumpkin around the beef and place into the hot BBQ at about 250°C. - 5.
+Insert the Bar-B-Chef BBQ Remote Thermometer and set for beef (medium rare or however you prefer) close the hood and cook for 15 minutes, then turn to 200°C top up the liquid level in the drip tray and cook until the Bar-B-Chef Remote Thermometer tells you the desired temperature is reached. - 6.
+Remove from the BBQ and cover with foil before serving